orthecreedence/cl-async/README.md

 [http-response](#http-response) when the request is finished, since it holds the pointer to the socket the request came in on.

+`http-request` has a pretty-print method associated with it, so if you do something like `(format t "~a~%" http-request)`, you'll get a nice, detailed overview of the request (method, uri, headers, content body length (in bytes), etc).

 ### http-request accessors
 This details the accessors in `http-request`.